 If Disk Utility will not copy DVD to disk image, as reported by a user on Apple Communities, you can copy all the contents of the DVD to, for example VIDEO_TS folder or ISO image (but since El Capitan, you can no longer just drag disk images from the Finder into Disk Utilities; instead, you must choose the relevant image using the File > Open Disk menu).
 Then use Disk Utility > click New Image > Create new image from folder.

-If Disk Utility will Not Copy DVD, MacX Can Copy Any DVDCreate 1:1 Image Copy/Digtal Copies of Unprotected/Encrypted DVDs.Easier & fast Solution
+If Disk Utility will Not Copy DVD, Try MacX (Any DVD Supported)Create 1:1 Image Copy/Digtal Copies of Unprotected/Encrypted DVDs.Easier & fast Solution

 The above are the methods that are reported to be efficient to fix part of Disk Utility DVD copy errors like com apple diskutility error 3, status 5, etc. Trying the above fixes may cost you a lot of time and energy as some of them are quite complicated.
 Most importantly, they won't fix all the "Disk utility won't copy DVD" issues.
 If you can't fix it or want to bypass the limits of Disk Utility (Disk Utility won't copy protected DVDs, limited output formats), you can copy DVD on Mac easily with MacX DVD Ripper Pro.

-MacX DVD Ripper Pro - Copy Encrypted DVD to Mac in 100% Quality
+MacX DVD Ripper Pro - Copy Encrypted DVD to Mac with 1:1 Original Quality

-- Four DVD copy modes: copy DVD to ISO image in 1:1 ratio, copy the main title/full title to MPG, copy DVD to MKV.
+- Four DVD copy modes: clone DVD to ISO image in 1:1 ratio, copy the main title/full title to MPG, backup DVD to MKV.

 - Create digital copies of DVDs in any formats: MP4, HEVC, MOV, AVI, WMV, MP3, other video/audio formats and Mac, PC, iPhone, iPad, TVs, 350+ other devices.